-OMI visiting professorships are medical meetings, which take place in the OMI fellows’ home countries.
-They last for one day and are a great opportunity for OMI alumni to host OMI faculty members.
-The meetings typically include three didactic lectures, case presentations, hospital visits and round table discussions and aim to reach a larger audience of local physicians and healthcare professionals.
+The OMI visiting professorships are medical meetings, which take place in the OMI fellows’ home countries.
+They last for one day and are a great opportunity for the OMI alumni to host the OMI faculty members.
+The meetings typically include three didactic lectures, case presentations, hospital visits, round table discussions, and aim to reach a larger audience of local physicians and healthcare professionals.

 Frequently Asked Questions

 If you are interested in organizing an OMI visiting professorship, please fill out the preliminary application form and return it by email.
-Organizers are advised to submit their applications as early as possible and include a program and a budget proposal to the OMI for approval.
+Organizers are advised to submit their applications as early as possible, and include a program and a budget proposal to the OMI for approval.
 Once the proposal has been approved, the organizers may proceed with the planning.
-They must secure the location for the conference and arrange for the faculty’s accommodation and a social event.
+They must secure the location for the conference, arrange for the faculty’s accommodation, and plan a social event.
 They are also responsible for promoting the event locally.
 The OMI coordinates faculty travel.